Where does glycolysis occur in the cell? | Channels for Pearson+

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.

-Identify the location of glycolysis: Glycolysis occurs in the cytoplasm of the cell, where glucose is converted into pyruvate, producing ATP and NADH in the process.
+Identify the location of glycolysis: Glycolysis occurs in the cytoplasm of the cell, where enzymes required for this process are located.

-Differentiate between cellular organelles: The endoplasmic reticulum is involved in protein and lipid synthesis, the mitochondria are the site of the Krebs cycle and oxidative phosphorylation, and the nucleus contains the cell's genetic material.
+Differentiate between cellular organelles: The nucleus is where genetic material is stored, mitochondria are the powerhouse of the cell where the Krebs cycle and oxidative phosphorylation occur, and the endoplasmic reticulum is involved in protein and lipid synthesis.

-Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, and it is where glycolysis takes place.
+Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, providing a site for glycolysis.

-Conclude that glycolysis occurs in the cytoplasm, as it is the only location among the options provided where this process can take place.
+Conclude that glycolysis occurs in the cytoplasm, as it is the only location among the options provided where this process takes place.

 Watch next